Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 <!-- v -->

-*Below is a general list of Value and Reference Types in Swift.
-To learn more, see the ARC section of the Functions Closures and ARC playground from previous lessons, or browse the topic on the Web.*
+*Below is a general list of Value and Reference Types in Swift.*

 ![syntax](assets/value_and_ref_types.png)

 <!-- > -->

-## Reference Types
+## Reference Types & ARC

+With reference types its a different story.

-But passing around an instance of a *reference type* (class, closure) or storing it as a property does not copy it — it creates an additional reference to the same instance.
+Passing around an instance of a *reference type* (class, closure) or storing it as a property does not copy it — it creates an additional reference to the same instance.

 In other words, you are creating an additional reference to the same memory location on the heap.